andhess/ChargeAlgorithms/README.md

 # Simulation
 The simulation operates in discrete time at intervals of 1 minute.
 Before running an algorithm, we simulate a window in which vehicles will arrive, and then iterate through the simulation minute by minute.
 The arrival of vehicles is based on a poisson distribution, which is easily changeable.
 In our model, we commonly change the value of the arrival rate, which is the frequency of occurrences of our distribution.
 As each algorithm progresses through time, it attempts to make decisions based on its current state.
-No algorithm can know the future, and at each interval only has information about its current state and any vehicle that just arrived.
+No algorithm can know the future, and at each interval it only has information about its current state and any vehicle that just arrived.

 # Vehicles
 To know the best method for charging a vehicle, an algorithm is going to need some information about its needs.
 Vehicle objects thus have the following basic properties: